 Role-Based Access Control #

-TLDR; Internal Developer Platforms (IDPs) allow the DevOps team to manage access on a granular level.
+TLDR; Internal Developer Platforms (IDPs) allow the Platform/DevOps team to manage access on a granular level.
 This can limit access to

 productionto a small number of trusted people while allowing every engineer to create new